An Adventure Tale: Tooth and Tail With Princesses, Dragons and Pirates at Mildred's Umbrella

 "Form: This is a full-length play.
 We’re expecting a run time of around 100 minutes, plus an intermission.
 Patrons of any age should be able to sit for up to an hour—laughing, gasping, perhaps wiping away a tear, but not disrupting the enjoyment of those around them."

-Performances of Tooth &Nail are scheduled for May 4-13 at 8 p.m.
+Performances of Tooth and Tail are scheduled for May 4-13 at 8 p.m.
 Thursdays through Saturdays at The Deluxe Theatre, 3303 Lyons.
 For more information call 832-463-0409 or visit mildred'sumbrella.com.
 Pay what you can.